raspberrypilearning/anime-expressions/en/step_2.md

 **Find:** the comment `<!-- The page header code goes here -->`.

+--- collapse ---

+---
+title: I can't find the comment
+---

+Have you accidentally collapsed the `<body>` or another section of your webpage?

+Click on the ▸ triangle to expand the code.

+--- /collapse ---

 --- /task ---

 HTML documents contain **elements** including paragraphs, headings and images.
 An element is typically made up of a starting tag, some content and a closing tag.